 An elective workshop for students concurrently enrolled in Calculus or Calculus II.
 Calculus-related problems and activities that require significant collaborative and creative effort.
 Emphasis on strategies for succeeding in college-level mathematics courses.
 This course does not meet a NSM-LAF and does not meet QF.

-Prerequisite(s): CONSENT(Consent of Instructor), MAT145(Calculus I) concurrent registration is required
+Prerequisite(s): 1 of MAT145(Calculus I) concurrent registration is required, MAT146(Calculus II) concurrent registration is required

 Calculus I